“I am finally free.

 On the same day I was asked if we had to collect drinkable water from the rain.

-Asked if back home he had internet access and smart phones.
+Asked if back home I had internet access and smart phones.